reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 <img src="../assets/images/ship_iceberg.png" align="center"    >

-#### Benchmark:  Logloss
+#### Benchmark:  Log Loss
 Accuracy is a metric generally used to evaluate model performance.
-However, Kaggle often uses [logloss](http://wiki.fast.ai/index.php/Log_Loss).
+However, Kaggle often uses [log loss](http://wiki.fast.ai/index.php/Log_Loss).
 We investigated and discovered why:
 - accuracy is the sum of correctly classified images, each image is assigned to 0 or 1
 - log loss begins by examining the probability of each class.
 So, if it is < 0.50, it is classified as 0, and if > 0.50, it is classified as 1
 - log loss then measures the difference, or distance, between actual and predicted probabilities